Top: The Harimandir Sahib, Golden Temple, of Sikh Dharma

 THE GURMUKHI ALPHABET

-"The meaning of the Word-Sound is not what is important.
+"The meaning of the Word-Sound is not as important

 Why did this phonetic language develop?
 And what does it have to do with the Shabad Guru – the Guiding Sound of Wisdom?